 In Jodhpur, I stopped at a street stall selling some nicely brewed Indian-style masala tea (chai).
 There was some seating nearby under an arch that led to a square, so I took the opportunity to rest and have some chai.
 I spotted this man sitting opposite me with what appears to have been a metal walking stick.
 A very distinctive look.
 He too had some chai later.

-When I first took up photography as a hobby, it was important to me that photos be taken in full-manual mode as I thought that doing so would give me insight on exposure settings.
+When I first took up photography as a hobby, it was important to me that photos be taken in full manual mode as I thought that doing so would teach me about exposures.
 I’m not entirely sure how successful that method was, but it sure did make me a slow photographer!
-I now shoot almost invariably in aperture-priority mode.
-A piece of nostalgia for me, here is a photo from my manual exposure period, of a scene in Antarctica with extreme light and dark.
+I now shoot almost invariably in aperture-priority mode and am faster for it.
+A piece of nostalgia for me, here is a photo from my full manual mode days where I captured this image of a Gentoo penguin in the Antarctic.